Western Kentucky University logo

 1907

-Classes began for Western Kentucky State Normal School.
+Classes began at Western Kentucky State Normal School on January 22.

 1911

-Western relocated to its present site on 'The Hill'.
+Western relocated to its present site on the property that had been Potter College.

 1922

-Authorized to grant four-year degrees and renamed Western Kentucky State Normal School and Teachers College.
+Authorized to grant four-year degrees; renamed Western Kentucky State Normal School and Teachers College.

 1931